Secure Welfare Co-ordination Unit

 The current method of transferring emails between central and local government and the NHS is known as GCSx

 GCSx is being decommissioned by the government no later than 1st March 2019.

 Hampshire County Council is committed to providing a reliable secure method for the exchange of sensitive information once GCSx stops.

-Our replacement solution for GCSx will be compliant with the government’s National Cyber Security Centre’s email standards and you will be able to check that the new email domain complies with security standards on their website.
+Our replacement solution for GCSx is compliant with the government’s National Cyber Security Centre’s email standards and you are able to check that the new email domain complies with security standards on their website.

 Please direct any queries to GCSXdecommissoning@hants.gov.uk